About the Virtual Diabetes Register

 Virtual Diabetes Register 2021 revision

 - Output 1 (traditional method): the diabetes prevalence estimates are based solely on the number of people alive and enrolled in a PHO, at 31 December of the VDR year.
 This output method is useful for the purposes of health service planning, for example.
-The latest public release version of the VDR is v687.
+This information is available via the Virtual Diabetes Register web tool (see below).

 - Output 2 (more inclusive version): the diabetes prevalence estimates are based on people who were alive and enrolled in a PHO at any point during the calendar year.
 This version can be used to: